rafaelmoraes003/job-insights/README.md

 ###

-<p align="left">Neste projeto, foram implementadas análises a partir de um conjunto de dados sobre empregos.
-As implementações foram incorporadas a um aplicativo Web desenvolvido com Flask.
-Também foram escritos testes para a implementação de uma análise de dados.
-Por fim, foi desenvolvida uma rota e view para um recurso novo utilizando o Flask!</p>
+<p align="left">In this project, analyzes were implemented from a dataset about jobs.
+The implementations were incorporated into a web application developed with Flask.
+Tests were also written for implementing a data analysis.
+Finally, a route and view was developed for a new resource using Flask!</p>

 ###

-<h2 align="left">Tecnologias utilizadas</h2>
+<h2 align="left">Technologies used</h2>

 ###